-If, as anticipated, planting is successful, Alternative 2 has a greater chance of resulting in beneficial effects to sequoia grove recovery than Alternative 1.
+If, as data suggest, natural regeneration is ultimately insufficient to restore stable sequoia populations, Rreplanting withinportions of up to the six affected sequoia groves would seek to sexpected to restore seedlings to roughly 700 acres of affected groves at densities expected to direct the trajectory of severely burned areas toward forest recovery (a sustainable population) of to their pre-fire conditions.
+If, as anticipated, planting is successful, Alternative 2 has a greater chance of resulting in beneficial effects to sequoia grove recovery than Alternative 1-beneficially affecting sequoia grove recovery.
 Once seedlings were established, the NPS anticipates that natural and dynamic post-fire recovery processes would continue, and the seedlings would mature over a period of centuries, such that large sequoias would be the dominant feature within most, if not the entire, grove footprint.
-Overall, the NPS anticipates that grove area and large sequoia density would largely be restored to pre-fire conditions in each of the six groves and that these groves would continue to naturally adapt to future conditions.
+Overall, the NPS anticipates that grove area and large sequoia density would largely be restored to pre-fire conditions in each of the six groves and that these groves would continue to naturally adapt could change in response to future natural conditions processes.